Quality Management Systems in the EU MDR

 How to design and implement an MDR QMS

-It can be seen from MDR Article 10 that MDR QMS requirements are very extensive and call for a well-constructed and robust system.
-To assist manufacturers in implementing MDR requirements such as quality management systems, the MDR allows for the use of harmonised standards such as ISO standards to guide design and implementation.
+To assist manufacturers in implementing MDR requirements such as quality management systems, the MDR allows for the use of harmonised standards to guide design and implementation.
 Adherence to a recognised harmonised standard will lead to a rebuttable presumption of conformity with those aspects of the MDR to which that harmonised standard relates.

 The harmonised standard that applies to Quality Management Systems is ISO 13485:2016 - “Quality Management for Medical Devices”.
 ISO 13485 details a wide range of provisions for building QMSs that cover the majority of requirements relating to quality management in the MDR.